 Loft insulation is a material installed in the space between the ceiling of the top floor and the roof of a building, commonly known as the loft or attic.
 It serves to reduce heat loss from the living space below, thus improving energy efficiency and helping to maintain a comfortable temperature inside the building.

-Loft insulation can be made from various materials such as fibreglass, mineral wool, cellulose or foam boards, and it’s typically installed in the form of rolls, batts or loose-fill insulation.
+Manufacturers make loft insulation from various materials such as fibreglass, mineral wool, cellulose, or foam boards, and they typically install it in the form of rolls, batts, or loose-fill insulation.

 But what makes each material stand out?